 My 14 year old cousin came to visit.
 Can we drive together?
 No. The family member exception only applies to family members who have the same address as the driver.

 How can my friends and I drive any place together?
-The only way for people under the age of 18 to drive together in a car is if someone over 21 is driving or is sitting next to the driver.
+The only way for people under the age of 18 to drive together in a car is if someone over 21 is driving or is sitting next to a minor driver.

-What if I'm a baby sitter and a nanny?
+What if I'm a babysitter or nanny?
 What if driving my client's children is part of my job?
-There is no baby sitter exception.
+There is no babysitter exception.
 All of the above rules apply.

 Drunk or Drugged Driving

-Maryland has enacted major changes to its drunk and drugged driving laws over the past several years including increased penalties and expansion of the ignition interlock program. .
-For a minor, if convicted under these laws, your license could be suspended for up to two years.
+Maryland has severe drunk and drugged driving laws, including increased penalties and expansion of the ignition interlock program.
+If a minor is convicted under these laws, they could have their license suspended for up to two years.

-If you are charged with any other violation that results in a suspension for the same event, the suspension under this law must run “concurrently” (that means “at the same time.
+If a minor driver is charged with any other violation that results in a suspension for the same event, the suspension under this law must run concurrently, or (at the same time.
 That means the minor driver would face consequences for all the violations possible under the impaired driving laws and the provisional driving license laws.